BL 4.7-inch 45-calibre naval gun: Description and history

-Mk II was a monobloc-barrel (i.e. single-piece, typical of small-medium World War II guns) gun of similar performance introduced in World War II to replace the worn-out Mk I guns on surviving ships.
+Mk II was a monobloc-barrel (i.e. single-piece, typical of small to medium World War II guns) gun of similar performance introduced in World War II to replace the worn-out Mk I guns on surviving ships.

-These were the only BL-type 4.7-inch guns in British service, all others have been of the QF-type.
+These were the only BL-type 4.7-inch guns in British service; all others have been of the QF-type.
 They were superseded on new destroyers from 1930 by the QF 4.7-inch Mk IX.